 CAF Confederation Cup: I have a plan for Elect-Sport FC clash on Sunday – Nsoatreman FC coach Yaw Preko

-Nsoatreman FC head coach, Yaw Preko, has reassured fans that he has a solid strategy for their upcoming CAF Confederation Cup match against Elect-Sport FC of Chad.
+Yaw Preko, the head coach of Nsoatreman FC, has reassured supporters that he has devised a strategy for the upcoming CAF Confederation Cup match against Elect-Sport FC.

-As the Ghana Premier League side prepares for the first round of the preliminary stage, Coach Preko expressed confidence in his team's readiness.

-Following a week of intensive training after the Nsenkyire Cup, he is optimistic about their performance in the first leg on Sunday, September 18.

 Read full article